London Thamesport: Ownership changes

 By the first half of 1990, the repayment of c. £100 million risk capital put the operator company Thamesport Ltd. into administration.
 The investment group Rutland Partners LLP acquired 95% of MTS holdings Ltd – the parent company of Thamesport Ltd – in December 1995 for £25 million and took over debts of £27 million.
 With the new owner, the port was further developed.
 The capacity increased to approximately 635,000 TEU per year.
 In 1997, with a turnover of £27.3 million, a profit (before tax) of approximately £2.5 million was made.
 In February 1998 Rutland Partners LLP sold their interest in MTS holdings Ltd and small navigation company "Maritime Haulage" for £112 million to the Hutchison Whampoa Group.
 Hutchison Whampoa also operates two other important ports on the British east coast, Felixstowe and Harwich.

 Deep-water port

 In 2001 Thamesport was developed into a deep-water port.
 The harbour basin was dredged to a depth of at least 15.5 m, and the approach to a minimum depth of 12.5 m, at a cost of £3.5 million.
 In June 2008, its name was changed to London Thamesport.

+Between 2011 and 2015, Hutchison Whampoa reorganized and merged resulting in the port being owned by Hutchison Port Holdings.